-2.3.
-Field Operations Supervisor is responsible for directing operations in the field to include:

-- Monitoring (or causing to be monitored) weather advisories, consultant forecasts, and the NFDRS forecast frequently and at least daily; - Directing and managing operational system line-ups based on conditions as described in this plan; - Directing and managing PSPS procedures of this plan; - Directing the activities of the WRT;

-- Controlling all switch and system lineup operations; - Providing (or causing to be provided) timely and accurate information to the Customer Service Supervisor and/or other staff performing customer and public information functions; - Informing the Utility Manager of any system degradations; - Collecting relevant data and maintaining documentation of inspections, patrols, operational system lineup, and PSPS activities; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.

-2.4.
-Utility Engineer & Wildfire Mitigation Supervisor is responsible for fire prevention planning and engineering design of the electric distribution, sub-transmission and substations to include:

-- Ensuring system design and construction is in compliance with applicable government rules and regulations to mitigate fire; - Developing distribution, sub-transmission and substations designs that would enhance fire prevention; - Researching, evaluating, and sourcing materials that would enhance fire prevention; - Developing device protective settings and selecting fuses that enhance fire prevention while taking into account the served load demand; - Supporting Field Operations and the WRT as directed by the Utility Manager in the execution of system operations per this plan; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.

-2.5.
-Customer Program Specialist under the supervision of the Customer Service Supervisor and the Energy Resource Manager is responsible for the BVES Communications Plan to include:

-- Making (or causing to be made) local government, agency, and customer notifications per this plan; - Ensuring pre-planned statements are PSPS related notifications per this plan; - Establishing and maintaining customer communications methods, systems, and equipment to support proactive de-energization notifications per this plan; - Training staff assigned to perform customer and public information functions on generating customer and media notification statements and utilizing the customer communications methods, systems, and equipment; - Developing (or causing to be developed) the contact list of local government and agencies per this plan; - Directing a customer education strategy to inform customers about BVES's fire mitigation programs, policies and procedures including PSPS; and - Submitting to the Utility Manager recommended changes to this plan as warranted and at least annually.
+- 2.3.
+Field Operations Supervisor is responsible for executing or directing the following operations in the field to include: - Monitor (or direct monitoring) weather advisories, consultant forecasts, and the NFDRS forecast at least daily during the fire season; - Direct and manage operational system line-ups based on conditions as described in this plan; - Direct and coordinate PSPS procedures in this plan; - Direct the activities of the WRT; - Control all switch and system lineup operations; - Provide (or ensure) timely and accurate information to the Customer Service Supervisor and/or other staff performing customer and public information functions; - Inform the Utility Manager of any system issues; - Collect relevant data and maintain documentation including, but not limited to, inspections, operational system lineup, and PSPS activities; and - Submit to the Utility Manager recommended changes to this plan as warranted. - 2.4.
+Utility Engineer & Wildfire Mitigation Supervisor is responsible for fire prevention planning and engineering design of the electric distribution, sub-transmission and substations to include: - Ensure system design and construction is in compliance with applicable government rules and regulations to mitigate fire; - Develop distribution, sub-transmission and substations designs to reduce fire risk; - Research evaluate, and source materials fire resistant materials and equipment; - Develop device protective settings and select fuses to enhance fire prevention while taking into account reliability and the served load; - Support Field Operations and the WRT as directed by the Utility Manager in the execution of system operations per this plan; and - Submit recommended changes to this plan to the Utility Manager as warranted. - 2.5.
+Customer Program Specialist under the supervision of the Customer Service Supervisor and the Energy Resource Manager is responsible for the BVES Communications Plan to include: - Notify (or direct to notify) local government, agency, and customer notifications under this plan; - Establish and maintain customer communications methods and systems equipment to support proactive de-energization notifications per this plan; - Train staff assigned to issue customer and public information via media notification statements and customer communications methods; - Developing (or causing to be developed) the contact list of local government and agencies per this plan; - Direct a customer education strategy to inform customers about BVES's fire mitigation programs including PSPS; and - Submit to the Utility Manager recommended changes to this plan as warranted.

-3. BVES Specific Background Information

-3.1.
-Service Area Description and Environment.
-Bear Valley Electric Service is a small electric utility, located in the mountain resort community of Big Bear Lake, California, that provides service to approximately 24,500 customers in a 31-square mile service area.
-BVES owns and operates 87.8 miles of overhead 34.5 kilovolt sub-transmission miles, 2.7 miles of 34.5 kilovolt underground sub-transmission miles, 488.6 miles of overhead distribution circuit miles, 89.1 miles of underground distribution circuit miles, 13 sub-stations and a natural gas-fueled 8.4 MW peaking generation facility.
-The BVES service area is rural and mountainous and is served predominantly from bare wire overhead facilities.
-BVES's entire service area is under the jurisdictional responsibility of the City of Big Bear Lake and some areas (unincorporated) under the responsibility of the County of San Bernardino.
-The San Bernardino Mountains and forests are managed by the United States Forest Service, California Environmental Protection Agency, and the California Department of Fish and Wildlife.

-3.1.1.
-Since the service territory is entirely above 3,000 feet, all construction is required to conform to "heavy" loading standards of GO-95.
-In addition, the high elevation provides for a beautiful alpine, heavily treed, mountainous environment that is vulnerable to wildfires.
-The entire service area is within the High Fire-Threat Districts and has areas designated as Tier 2 and Tier 3 per GO-95 Rule 21.2.
-Additionally, some of BVES's service area overlap with the Zone 1 per GO-95 Rule 21.2.
-Therefore, all construction, inspection, vegetation management, and emergency planning must also conform to the High Fire-Threat District requirements of GO-95, GO-165, and GO-166.

-3.1.2.
-Bear Valley serves as a desirable vacation destination during the winter months due to the local ski resorts and winter activities.
-This creates a winter peaking environment that is enhanced by local snow making activity during the late evening hours.
-After the normal winter months, the population and load profile dramatically change.
-Understanding the local load profile is one key element to designing a successful fire prevention strategy.
+3. Considerations for Plan Activation

-3.2.
-Susceptibility to PSPS.
-The BVES service area is susceptible to several conditions in which PSPS would have a direct impact to its customers.
-These are:

-- Extreme fire threat weather and conditions in BVES's service area that warrant BVES to implement PSPS on BVES owned and operated power lines in some or all areas of its service area. - Extreme fire threat weather and conditions outside of the BVES's service area, in which Southern California Edison (SCE) directs PSPS on SCE owned and operated power lines leading to a partial or complete loss of the three SCE supply lines into the BVES service area.
-Note that it is very possible that the extreme fire threat weather and conditions causing SCE to de-energize its supply lines to BVES may not exist in the BVES service area.
-In this case, BVES would seek to supply power to its customers using all available power resources.

-• Combination of the above, PSPS is warranted in some or all areas of the BVES service area and SCE has implemented PSPS actions that result in a partial or complete loss of supplies to the BVES service area.
+- 3.1.
+Considerations for PSPS Plan Activation.
+The BVES service area is susceptible to several conditions in which BVES may activate its PSPS Plan.
+These are: - Extreme fire threat weather and fuel conditions in BVES's service area that warrant BVES to implement PSPS on BVES owned and operated power lines in some or all areas of its service area. - Extreme fire threat weather and conditions outside of the BVES's service area, in which Southern California Edison (SCE) directs a PSPS on SCE-owned/operated power lines leading to a partial or complete loss of the three SCE supply lines into the BVES service area.
+This threat is higher than the likelihood that BVES initiates its own PSPS due to the greater presence extreme fire threat weather and fuel conditions across SCE's territory than in the BVES service area.
+In such a case, BVES would seek to supply power to its customers using all available power resources. - In the circumstance that a PSPS is warranted in some or all areas of the BVES service area and SCE has implemented PSPS actions that result in a partial or complete loss of supplies to the BVES service area.